 But Conlon was in no fit state to lead this life as he crucified himself for the fact that his father, Giuseppe, had died in prison.
 His descent into crack cocaine addiction was rapid and devastating and it took Conlon eight years to break the habit but in 2007, he finally succeeded after he found out that he had an eighteen-year-old daughter.

 His friend Richard O’Rawe has written a candid account of Conlon’s life following his years of brutal incarceration at the hands of the British justice system.

 Conlon and Richard grew up together in Belfast’s Lower Falls area, and were life-long best friends and confidantes.
 O’Rawe is a former Irish republican prisoner and was a leading figure in the 1981 Hunger Strike in the H Blocks of the Maze prison.

-In The Name of The Son reveals for the first time, an in-depth view of the trauma that Gerry Conlon suffered, and how he often contemplated suicide.
+reveals for the first time, an in-depth view of the trauma that Gerry Conlon suffered, and how he often contemplated suicide.

 The launch on Friday October 20th will feature guest speaker Paddy Hill of the Birmingham Six, and the book itself contains a powerful foreword from Hollywood legend Johnny Depp.